Hole – drilling

-The hole drilling method is considered a semi-destructive mechanical method to measure residual stresses using strain gages.
+The hole drilling method is considered a semi-destructive mechanical method to measure residual stresses using strain gages (residual stress measurement).
 It allows accurate experimental stress analysis in different materials and locations at moderate budget.
 Indeed, in terms of cost, accuracy and versatility, this is one of the most efficient, well reputed and widely used in industrial field, semi-destructive methods for the measurement of residual stresses.

 The hole-drilling method consists in drilling a small hole using a dedicated high speed drilling technology in the centre of a special strain gage rosette with a minimum of 3 grids.
 The drilling process is realized step-by-step: at the end of each drilling step, the released strains are acquired by a dedicated digital strain gage amplifier.
 Then, all the acquired strains are processed in order to evaluate the residual stresses that originally were present in the workpiece.